 If the hosts of this event or university representatives believe that protesters are interfering unduly with a speaker or performer’s freedom of expression, those protesters will be warned.
 If the warnings are not heeded and the interference continues, then the individuals responsible may be removed from the building.

 We reaffirm these policies in order to most fully protect the rights of free expression for speakers, performers and protesters alike, as set forth by our Civil Liberties Board in our Student Handbook, and in accordance with the U-M Standard Practice Guide; Regents’ Ordinance Article XII, Section 1; and state statutes.

 Nondiscrimination Policy Statement

-The Nondiscrimination Policy Statement is provided by the Office of Institutional Equity (763-0235).
+The Nondiscrimination Policy Statement is provided by the Equity, Civil Rights and Title IX Office.
 The full statement must appear in publications as required by the U.S. Department of Education.
 The Office of the General Counsel says that the statement should be included in any materials or publications that contain general information and are used to “recruit applicants, participants, beneficiaries or employees.”
 Posters could be exempt if they include no “general information” beyond the announcement of an event.

 This notation must appear in employment ads as required by the U.S. Department of Labor.
 In instances where space is limited, please use the following instead:

 All marketing materials should include the University of Michigan Regents when possible; the names can be presented as a bulleted list or in paragraph form (depending upon space constraints).
 See the Regents’ List for Publications for the most current list.

 Statement on the Anishinaabe Land Transfer